Tips to Protect Web Applications

 No one has the time and skilled staff to execute all such tests repeatedly.
 Therefore the best approach is to use a combination of frequent automated scans using reliable and comprehensive tools (https://owasp.org/www-community/Vulnerability_Scanning_Tools) and at least quarterly full penetration testing by experts.

-As web applications development technologies are evolving constantly and new frameworks get adopted, a new set of vulnerabilities get introduced.
+As web application development technologies are evolving constantly and new frameworks get adopted, a new set of vulnerabilities get introduced.
 In this ever-changing environment, continuous in-depth testing and quickly fixing critical issues is your best defense.